Public Officers and Employees

 (b) “Committee” shall mean the State Employee Benefits Committee as established by § 9602 of this title.

 (3) “Creditable compensation” means the base rate of compensation that the employee received on the last day of employment before the employee developed a disability as determined by the Committee.

 (d) “Disability benefit” shall mean income replacement payments payable to a participating employee under a short-term or long-term disability benefit program pursuant to this chapter.

 (5) “Employee” means an eligible “employee” as defined in § 5501 of this title who elects to participates in the Program as specified in § 5519 of this title.
 This shall include any employee who is collecting benefits pursuant to § 8352(4) of Title 11.

 (f) “Employment” shall mean any occupation for which the employee is reasonably suited by training or experience.

 (7) “Program” means the Disability Insurance Program created pursuant to this chapter providing short-term and long-term disability benefits for eligible employees electing to participate in the Program.75 Del.
 Laws, c.
 191, § 1; 76 Del.
 Laws, c.
 321, § 1; 78 Del.
 Laws, c.
 179, § 276; 79 Del.
 Laws, c.
 174, § 1; 84 Del.
 Laws, c.
 233, § 57;

 The State shall pay all premium or subscription charges for the full cost of providing coverage for the Disability Insurance Program.75 Del.
 Laws, c.
 191, § 1;

-(a) Participating employees shall be eligible to utilize earned sick leave for absences due to accident, illness, or injury, or parental leave, if eligible upon the birth of a child, for periods before disability benefits commence under this chapter, such that the participating employee receives 100% of creditable compensation for such periods, not to exceed the employee's sick leave balance.
+(a) Participating employees shall be eligible to utilize earned sick leave for absences due to accident, illness, or injury, or parental leave, if eligible upon the birth of a child, for periods before disability benefits commence under this chapter, such that the participating employee receives 100% of creditable compensation for such periods, not to exceed the employee’s sick leave balance.